 One of our core values is that we value relationships over profit.
 I want to be able bump into past clients in church or the grocery store a year after they’ve moved into their Gowler Home and have them look me in the eye and shake my hand and be genuinely happy with their home and the process we led them through to build it.
-A big part of ensuring that our clients are happy at the end of the project is being financially transparent and giving them accurate financial data in order to make decisions throughout the process.
+A big part of ensuring that our clients are happy at the end of the project is being financially transparent and giving them accurate financial data in order to make decisions throughout the process of building your custom home!
 No Surprises = Happy Clients!

 Questions To Ask Your Builder

 Do you use allowances, and if so, which items are allowances?

 Do you have a list of standard features and specifications that are included in this price?

 Can you give me an example of the types of (lights, fixtures, finishes, cabinets) that you think that the budgeted allowance will afford?

 How do you handle budget overages on allowance items?

 How do you plan for unforeseen site conditions like excavation and the possibility of a required over-excavation?

 If using a septic system: Does the estimate include a septic system that has been priced out based on the geotechnical engineers septic design?